-- social, ethics and transformation
+- social, ethics and transformation committee - board

-- committee

-- board

-The board assumes responsibility for the governance of stakeholder relationships and is assisted with this by SETCo.
+The board assumes responsibility for the governance of stakeholder relationships and is assisted with this by SETCO.
 The board recognises that a broad range of stakeholders has an interest in the group, its products, activities and initiatives, and that these simultaneously have an impact on stakeholders.
 The board appreciates that stakeholders' perceptions affect the group's reputation.
 Stakeholder engagement is critical to the group's economic, social and environmental sustainability.
 Engagement aimed at establishing and maintaining mutually beneficial relationships not only limits risks to the business but creates opportunities to enhance performance, ensuring longer term sustainability.
+Further information can be found in the stakeholder relations report of the IAR.

-The adequacy and frequency of the interaction with stakeholders is monitored by the SETCo and details on the group's stakeholder relations are found in the integrated annual report.
+The adequacy and frequency of the interaction with stakeholders is monitored by SETCO and details on the group's stakeholder relations are found in the IAR.
 The group aims to treat all its stakeholders fairly.

 An annual general meeting is held each year with notification to shareholders to attend.
-The results of the voting process which takes into account the detail of the annual general meeting are published on SENS and the AGM minutes are loaded on the website.
+The results of the voting process which takes into account the detail of the annual general meeting are published on SENS and the annual general meeting minutes are loaded on the website.
+A copy of the notice of AGM can be found on the investor website and in the IAR.